ashuein/silence-trimmer/README.md

 ## Notes

-- a. `silero-vad` works best for spoken content.
+- `silero-vad` works best for spoken content.
-- b.
-Video-only files cannot be analyzed for silence and are skipped.
+- Video-only files cannot be analyzed for silence and are skipped.
-- c.
-If tagging is enabled, the transcription model may still download its own model files on first use for the selected model size.
+- If tagging is enabled, the transcription model may still download its own model files on first use for the selected model size.